-Grief Counseling & Bereavement: Grief counselors are available to caregivers and their families at any time, both during and after hospice services.
-For more information about counseling and bereavement services click here.
+Grief Counseling & Bereavement: Grief Counselors are available to Caregivers and their families at any time, both during and after Hospice Services.
+For more information about Counseling & Bereavement Services

-Physical, Occupational, and Speech Therapies: The primary role of the therapist is to help families and caregivers to support daily living activities with safety of the patients in mind.
+Physical, Occupational, and Speech Therapies: The primary role of the Therapist is to help families and Caregivers to support daily living activities with the safety of the patients in mind.

-Complementary Therapies: Complementary therapies such as music and massage are available to relieve pain and improve quality of life.
+Complimentary Therapies: Complimentary Therapies such as music and massage are available to relieve pain and improve quality of life.